skjolber/json-log-filter/README.md

  * Measuring the impact of the filtering, i.e. reduction in data size
  * Make sure filters are actually operating as intended

+### Request/response path module
+See the [path](impl/path) module for help facilitating per-path filters for request/response-logging applications.
+This to further improve performance.

 ### Opt-in [Jackson] module
 The filters have also been implemented using [Jackson], in an opt-in module.